OpenPA.net

 Integrity

-HP renamed its PA-RISC servers again in the early 2000s into the rp series, and shifted the focus of PA-RISC more towards servers with that move.
-The rp servers were based on 64-bit PA-RISC processors from the PA-8500 to the PA-8800, all multi-processor.
-Only the first rp branded systems shared design features with contemporary workstations and older servers, while the rest were new, server-only designs.
+HP again renamed its PA-RISC servers in the early 2000s into rp and shifted the focus of PA-RISC towards servers with that rename. rp servers were based on 64-bit PA-RISC processors from the PA-8500 to the PA-8800, all multi-processor.
+Only the first rp branded systems shared design features with prior workstations and older servers, while the rest were new, server-only designs.

-With the rp range HP moved its PA-RISC offering closer to the new Itanium architecture, which were called rx.
-Product and technical design was similar between rp and rx, and the PA-RISC rp moved strongly towards Itanium design with the zx1 chipsets and upgrade paths to IA64 processors.
-The rp were the last line of PA-RISC servers.
+With rp servers HP moved its PA-RISC offering closer to new Itanium rx server architecture.
+Product and technical design was similar between rp and rx, and PA-RISC rp moved strongly towards Itanium with zx1 chipsets and upgrade paths to IA64 processors.
+HP rp servers were the last line of PA-RISC servers.

 ↑ up